Candidate Experience is a term being used quite a bit in talent acquisition and recruiting teams, but what exactly is a “candidate experience”?

 What is Candidate Experience?

 Candidate experience is the sum of interactions that an individual has with a company, or the company brand, where they might seek employment.
 These experiences might come from word of mouth referrals, search results from a job board, a couple of visits to the companies career site, good or bad mentions in social media, or from disgruntled candidates who applied and never received a response.
-Any one of these interactions could be positive or negative for a company, but most companies don’t know what candidates think of them.
-In many cases, employers don’t have a way to measure or survey their candidates or applicants.
+Anyone of these interactions could be positive or negative for a company, but most companies don’t know what candidates think of them.
+In many cases, employers aren’t using tools for measuring candidate experience.